Driving licence in Sweden: Identity document

 A Swedish driving licence is valid as an identity document in Sweden.
-A person having a driving licence don't need a separate id card.
+A person having a driving licence do not need a separate id card.
 There is not any law saying which identity document is valid for what purpose in Sweden, instead this is decided by organisations who need to identify people.
 Banks have been leading this and other organisations followed.

-An investigation has been made in 2019 by the Swedish government about identity documents, suggesting stopping allowing driving licence as identity documents, due to lower technical security (forgeries are common) and because the driver don't need to visit any office, but can send an own photo by mail and get the license by mail.
-As of 2022 driving licences are still usable as identity document.
+An investigation has been made in 2019 by the Swedish government about identity documents, suggesting stopping allowing driving licence as identity documents, due to lower technical security (forgeries are common) and because the driver do not need to visit any office, but can send an own photo by mail and get the licence by mail.
+As of 2025 driving licences are still usable as identity document.